cb400f/opensuse-guide.org/games.md

 ### B.1.2 Steam Gaming Platform and Store

-The <a href="http://store.steampowered.com/browse/linux/" target="_blank">Steam gaming platform and store</a> is available for GNU/Linux.You can find packages of it <a href="http://software.opensuse.org/package/steam" target="_blank">here</a>
+The [Steam gaming platform and store](http://store.steampowered.com/browse/linux/) is available for GNU/Linux.
+You can find packages of it [here](http://software.opensuse.org/package/steam).

 ### B.1.3 Desura